ComponentKitchen/core-component-mixins/extensible/ReadMe.md

       }
     }

+This Mixin can now be used to extend any class, whether or not it has a `foo()` method.

 Invoking base implementations in ES5 using the `super` helper
 -------------------------------------------------------------
 While native ES6 neatly meets our needs here with `super`, a significant question is how to accomplish the same result in ES5.
-The `super` behavior turns out to be ferociously hard to polyfill.
+The `super` behavior turns out to be ferociously hard to polyfill in ES5.

 Worse, when using an ES6-to-ES5 transpiler like Babel, the simplest way to compile a call like `super.foo()` is for the compiler to hard-code a reference to the base class at compile time.
-That solution is incompatible with Extensible's dynamic run-time modifications of the prototype chain.
+That solution is unfortunately incompatible with Extensible's dynamic run-time modifications of the prototype chain.
+This means that the `super` keyword can't be used with Extensible mixins that will be compiled to ES5.

 To allow method invocations up the prototype chain in ES5 (including ES6 transpiled to ES5), Extensible provides a `super` instance method.
 This takes as